Marisol (actress): Early life

 Marisol was born Josefa Flores González on 4 February 1948 in Málaga, Andalusia, Spain.
-From early childhood, she demonstrated a love of singing and flamenco dance, that was passed down to her by her grandmother, Victoria..
+From early childhood, she demonstrated a love of singing and flamenco dance, that was passed down to her by her grandmother, Victoria.
 The girl entered a choir and dance group named Los joselitos del cante belonging to the Sección Femenina's national organization Coros y Danzas.

 In 1959, she was discovered by film producer Manuel Goyanes.
 One of her first televised performances with Los joselitos del cante was seen by his daughter Mari Carmen Goyanes, and she convinced her father that the girl she had seen on television was the actress and singer they needed.
 The producer convinced Pepa Flores's parents, and she ultimately signed an exclusive contract with him.

 Career

-A star is born
+Early career

 The career of Marisol, her artistic name, had just begun.
 She received dance, acting, and declamation classes taught by the best teachers, with the idea of making her the star of children's and youth cinema.

 For her first film, A Ray of Light (directed by Luis Lucia, 1960), a huge merchandising campaign was organized around the new star, with books, dolls, cards, and all kinds of objects with the girl's image.
 Each film premiere included a tour of Spain and Hispanic countries to promote it, with all kinds of events creating tumults and crowds at the airports.
-Televisions, interviews, and hundreds of photo shoots, in addition to the film shootings, prevented her from having a childhood like that of any other girl.
+Television appearances, interviews, and hundreds of photo shoots, in addition to the film shootings, prevented her from having a childhood like that of any other girl.
 Columbia Pictures wanted to buy the rights to Manuel Goyanes to continue exploiting her artistic career, but the producer rejected the proposal.
 Luis Lucia propelled her to national stardom in her two following films An Angel Has Arrived (1961) and Tómbola (1962).

 She was extremely popular in Spain and Latin America.